 The idea is similar to the way insurance carriers encouraged businesses to adopt fire suppression technology and consumers to buy automobiles with safety features such as seatbelts and airbags.

-Unfortunately, the cybersecurity insurance market is growing more slowly than many would like and is unable to adequately provide the market incentives for better security hygiene that some envisioned.
+Unfortunately, the cyber security insurance market is growing more slowly than many would like and is unable to adequately provide the market incentives for better security hygiene that some envisioned.
 An article published last year in the IEEE Security & Privacy Journal concluded:

 “Cyber insurance appears to be a weak form of governance at present.
 Insurers writing cyber insurance focus more on organizational procedures than technical controls, rarely include basic security procedures in contracts, and offer discounts that only offer a marginal incentive to invest in security.”

-Critical infrastructure security: A warning from tomorrow
+Cyber security risk management: A warning from tomorrow

 There is a lot to digest in the report, but one of the more interesting themes is the recognition that the cyber insurance market is not maturing fast enough to adequately drive better risk management decisions in the private sector.